gcallah/BookReviews/goodspeed.md

 setting the interest rate artificially low for an extended period of time will result in a crisis.

-## Peter Pan versus Dorian Gray

-G again lumps together completely different theories of the business cycle, when he says "in the cyclical 'manic,' 'malinvestment,' or 'forest fire' view of recessions, the longer we have gone without a recession, the more we should anticipate that one is imminent" (41).
+G again conflates completely different theories of the business cycle, when he says "in the cyclical 'manic,' 'malinvestment,' or 'forest fire' view of recessions, the longer we have gone without a recession, the more we should anticipate that one is imminent" (41).
 Again, this is just nonsense.